-We intend to adopt the MCBC Holdings, Inc. 2015 Incentive Award Plan, or the Plan, subject to approval by our stockholders, under which we may grant cash and equity incentive awards to eligible service providers in order to attract, motivate, and retain the talent for which we compete.
-The material terms of the Plan, as it is currently contemplated, are summarized below.
-Our board of directors is still in the process of developing, approving, and implementing the Plan and, accordingly, this summary is subject to change.
+We have adopted the MCBC Holdings, Inc. 2015 Incentive Award Plan, or the Plan, under which we may grant cash and equity incentive awards to eligible service providers in order to attract, motivate, and retain the talent for which we compete.
+The material terms of the Plan are summarized below.

 Eligibility and Administration.
-Our employees, consultants, and non-employee directors, and employees, consultants, and non-employee directors of our affiliates will be eligible to receive awards under the Plan.
-Following our initial public offering, the Plan will be administered by our board of directors with respect to awards to non-employee directors and by our compensation committee with respect to other participants, each of which may delegate its duties and responsibilities to committees of our directors and/or officers (referred to collectively as the plan administrator below), subject to certain limitations that may be imposed under Section 162(m) of the Code, Section 16 of the Exchange Act, and/or stock exchange rules, as applicable.
-The plan administrator will have the authority to make all determinations and interpretations under, prescribe all forms for use with, and adopt rules for the administration of, the Plan, subject to its express terms and conditions.
-The plan administrator will also set the terms and conditions of all awards under the Plan, including any vesting and vesting acceleration conditions.
+Our employees, consultants, and non-employee directors, and employees, consultants, and non-employee directors of our affiliates are eligible to receive awards under the Plan.
+The Plan is administered by our board of directors with respect to awards to non-employee directors and by our compensation committee with respect to other participants, each of which may delegate its duties and responsibilities to committees of our directors and/or officers (referred to collectively as the plan administrator below), subject to certain limitations that may be imposed under Section 162(m) of the Code, Section 16 of the Exchange Act, and/or stock exchange rules, as applicable.
+The plan administrator has the authority to make all determinations and interpretations under, prescribe all forms for use with, and adopt rules for the administration of, the Plan, subject to its express terms and conditions.
+The plan administrator sets the terms and conditions of all awards under the Plan, including any vesting and vesting acceleration conditions.

 Limitation on Awards and Shares Available.
-An aggregate of shares of our common stock will be available for issuance under awards granted pursuant to the Plan, which shares may be authorized but unissued shares, or shares purchased in the open market.
+An aggregate of 150,000 shares of our common stock are available for issuance under awards granted pursuant to the Plan, which shares may be authorized but unissued shares, or shares purchased in the open market.
 If an award under the Plan is forfeited, expires, or is settled for cash, any shares subject to such award may, to the extent of such forfeiture, expiration, or cash settlement, be used again for new grants under the Plan.
 However, the following shares may not be used again for grants under the Plan: (1) shares tendered or withheld to satisfy grant or exercise price or tax withholding obligations associated with an award; (2) shares subject to a stock appreciation right, or SAR, that are not issued in connection with the stock settlement of the SAR on its exercise; and (3) shares purchased on the open market with the cash proceeds from the exercise of options.

 Awards granted under the Plan upon the assumption of, or in substitution for, awards authorized or outstanding under a qualifying equity plan maintained by an entity with which we enter into a merger or similar corporate transaction will not reduce the shares available for grant under the Plan.
-The maximum number of shares of our common stock that may be subject to one or more awards granted to any person pursuant to the Plan during any calendar year will be 30,000 and the maximum amount that may be paid in cash under an award pursuant to the Plan to any one participant during any calendar year period will be \$3,000,000.
-Further, the maximum aggregate grant date fair value of awards granted to any non-employee director during any calendar year will be \$500,000.
+The maximum number of shares of our common stock that may be subject to one or more awards granted to any person pursuant to the Plan during any calendar year is 30,000 and the maximum amount that may be paid in cash under an award pursuant to the Plan to any one participant during any calendar year period is \$3,000,000.
+Further, the maximum aggregate grant date fair value of awards granted to any non-employee director during any calendar year is \$500,000.